MRaySutt/SuttonEntropyAnalysisTool/README.md

 cd SEAT
 + ```

 ### 2. Set up your processed data folder

 Throughout the software, I refer to my designated file path that was set in the fetching_mechanism.py.
 I titled this the processed folder and stored it in my user account.
 I’d recommend following a similar process.
+Make sure in all modules to watch where data is saved and loaded to.
+I have used "processed_folder = r"C:\Users\matts\processed" all throughout the software to ensure everything goes where it needs to be.

 ### 3. Install dependencies